Computer file: Organization of data in a file

 Information in a computer file can consist of smaller packets of information (often called "records" or "lines") that are individually different but share some common traits.
 For example, a payroll file might contain information concerning all the employees in a company and their payroll details; each record in the payroll file concerns just one employee, and all the records have the common trait of being related to payroll—this is very similar to placing all payroll information into a specific filing cabinet in an office that does not have a computer.
 A text file may contain lines of text, corresponding to printed lines on a piece of paper.
 Alternatively, a file may contain an arbitrary binary image (a blob) or it may contain an executable.

 The way information is grouped into a file is entirely up to how it is designed.
 This has led to a plethora of more or less standardized file structures for all imaginable purposes, from the simplest to the most complex.
 Most computer files are used by computer programs which create, modify or delete the files for their own use on an as-needed basis.
 The programmers who create the programs decide what files are needed, how they are to be used and (often) their names.

 In some cases, computer programs manipulate files that are made visible to the computer user.
 For example, in a word-processing program, the user manipulates document files that the user personally names.
 Although the content of the document file is arranged in a format that the word-processing program understands, the user is able to choose the name and location of the file and provide the bulk of the information (such as words and text) that will be stored in the file.

 Many applications pack all their data files into a single file called an archive file, using internal markers to discern the different types of information contained within.
 The benefits of the archive file are to lower the number of files for easier transfer, to reduce storage usage, or just to organize outdated files.
 The archive file must often be unpacked before next using.

-Operations
+File operations

 The most basic operations that programs can perform on a file are: